tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 categories: programming
 ---
 <p><i>
-In this four-part series, I attempt to journal some cool things I learnt about Swift, the iOS development language.
-I'm with the iOS development team in my new role and will have to pick up this language.
+In this four-part series, I attempt to journal some cool things I learnt about Swift, the native iOS development language.
+I've been deployed to the mobile development team in my new role and will have to pick up Swift.
 My mentor at work told me that, "All languages are the same in semantics, they just differ in syntax."
 Really?
 I am frankly sceptical.
 Well, I am going to find out for myself.
 </i></p>
 <p><i>
 Having been trained in Java as my primary programming language prior, Swift, from what I've gathered so far, seems like a different ball game altogether.
 I am frankly feeling rather intimidated by how expressive it is, bordering on being almost too wild.
-It will understandably be impossible to write about every single feature of Swift, so I will mostly document features that are new to me, that I did not learn in Java.
+It will understandably be impossible to write about every single feature of such a rich language, so I will focus on documenting features that are new or quirky.
+</i></p>
+<p><i>
+That also means getting up to speed with using Xcode.
+Goodbye for now beloved VS Code.
 </i></p>
 <p><i>
 I am currently learning from 'Swift Apprentice - Beginning Programming with Swift' (Seventh Edition) by the raywenderlich Tutorial Team.
 This book was recommended to me by an iOS developer on my team.